Engagement & environmentBack to overview

 - Since 1999, Audi Hungaria has used an environmental management system that adheres to the particularly strict guidelines set by the EU’s EMAS regulation and the requirements of the international environmental standard ISO 14001.
-Since 2011, the company’s certified energy management system under ISO 50001 has also been integrated into the environmental management system.
+The company has also integrated its certified energy management system in accordance with ISO 50001 since 2011.
 Audi Hungaria’s environmental management system has EMAS register number 1 in Hungary – clear evidence of the company’s environmental commitment.

 - Audi Hungaria is Hungary’s biggest consumer of geothermal energy.
 Over 70 percent of the heat energy that the company needs has been covered by geothermal energy since 2015.
 The system provides Audi Hungaria with at least 82,000 MWh of heat energy each year.
-The company has used 545 GWh of geothermal energy since 2015, which has enabled it to reduce its carbon emissions by 110,000 tons.
+In this way, the company reduces its CO2 emissions by around 17,000 tons per year.

 - In cooperation with DB Cargo, Audi transports components, engines, and vehicles between its plants in Ingolstadt, Brussels, and Győr carbon neutrally by “green trains.”

 - In 2020, Audi Hungaria together with E.ON Hungaria set up a solar energy park covering about 160,000 square meters (1,722,226 sq. ft.) on the roofs of the company’s two logistics centers.
-That means that Europe’s largest rooftop photovoltaic system is on the grounds of the Audi Hungaria plant in Győr.
-It reaches maximum power of twelve megawatts.
+As a result, Europe’s largest rooftop photovoltaic system on the Audi Hungaria site in Győr.
+It has a peak output of 12 megawatts.

-- Audi Hungaria has been carbon-neutral since January 1, 2020.
-The Győr site implemented four steps in the interest of decarbonization.
-The first was setting up green power so that the company now gets all of its electricity from renewable sources.
-That means that Audi Hungaria relies intensively on solar energy – thanks to the activation of Europe’s largest rooftop photovoltaic system.
-The second is heat energy through geothermics.
+- Audi Hungaria is using four levers for decarbonization in Győr.
+First, the company switched entirely to green electricity from renewable sources, predominantly solar energy.
+That means Audi Hungaria relies intensively on solar power – thanks to the implementation of Europe’s largest rooftop photovoltaic system.
+The second source is heat energy from geothermal sources.
 In its third step, Audi Hungaria covers its natural gas consumption with biomethane certificates.
-Audi Hungaria compensates for carbon emissions that cannot currently be avoided – for instance emissions from engine test stands – with internationally recognized, certified carbon credits.
-That is the fourth step, which covers about five percent of its carbon emissions.
+As a fourth approach, Audi Hungaria compensates for currently unavoidable CO2 emissions, for instance from engine test stands, with internationally recognized and certified carbon credits, which account for around five percent of CO2 emissions.

-- Smart beehive for more biodiversity: The company has teamed up with the “we4bee” initiative, which is supported by the Audi Environmental Foundation.
+- The company has also joined the “we4bee” initiative, which is supported by the Audi Environmental Foundation.
 The project has expanded beekeeping on the Audi Hungaria plant grounds with a smart beehive that is equipped with high-tech sensors.

 AUDI HUNGARIA Zrt. has been an important driver in the development of the Hungarian economy and the city of Győr since 1993.
-For Audi Hungaria, it is only natural to take on social responsibility and promote local cultural and sporting events with the goal of improving the quality of life in the region.
+For Audi Hungaria, it is an obvious choice to be socially responsible and promote local cultural and sporting events.
+The goal is to improve the quality of life in the region.

-Examples from the cultural scene include sponsorship of the Győr Ballet Ensemble, funding the Győr Philharmonic Orchestra, and supporting various cultural events, such as the Jazz Terrace in Pannonhalma.
+- Examples from the cultural scene include sponsoring the Győr Ballet ensemble, the Győr Philharmonic Orchestra, and various cultural events in Pannonhalma/Martinsberg.

-The month of October 2021 was loaded with good deeds at the company: Audi Hungaria employees did volunteer work for welfare institutions or beautified the residential environment.
-The month of good deeds continued with a lecture series in which colleagues shared their expertise and experience with small and mid-sized companies from the region.
+October 2022 was all about good deeds: Audi Hungaria employees did volunteer work for welfare institutions or beautified the residential environment.
+The month of good deeds was followed in November with the “Pro Bono” lecture series, where colleagues shared their expertise and experience with small and medium-sized companies in the region.